Anne Loughlin: National Union of Tailor and Garment Workers

 Anne Loughlin moved into the top leadership of the union during the 1930s.
 She developed skills that would be put to great use during the Second World War.
 In December 1939 she was appointed to the advisory panel for the production of army clothing.
 She also served on the Ministry of Labour and National Service subcommittee on the wholesale clothing trade.
-The challenges for the union were great during the war and its aftermath – acute labour shortages (with the loss of over a third of its workers to the forces and urgent war work), concentration of the industry and the rationing of materials.
+During the war, the union faced acute labour shortages (with the loss of over a third of its workers to the forces and urgent war work), concentration of the industry, and the rationing of materials.

-In 1948 Anne took over from her mentor and close friend Andrew Conley as union general secretary.
-Her election was by no means a foregone conclusion, since there were several strong candidates.
-In particular, it was thought that the Communist Mick Mindel stood some chance (in the atmosphere of 1947) and the anti-Communist cause was represented by the long-serving (since 1905), devoutly Roman Catholic Bernard Sullivan.
+In 1948, Anne took over from her mentor and close friend Andrew Conley as union general secretary.
+Her election, however, was by no means a foregone conclusion, since there were several strong candidates, with Communist Mick Mindel being popular (in the atmosphere of 1947) and the anti-Communist cause being represented by the long-serving (since 1905), devoutly Roman Catholic Bernard Sullivan.
 Historians of the union described Conley's ability as 'a mixture of Irish blarney, charm and sheer inspiration' in persuading young women in the NUTGW that not only were they up to the job of union organiser, but that they could do it better than most men.
-This was motivated by his fear of what factionalism could to a union which had won its unity only with great effort (after a complicated amalgamation and the earlier attempt at a breakaway by the communist-led National Minority Movement).
+This was motivated by his fear of what factionalism could do to a union which had won its unity only with great effort (after a complicated amalgamation and the earlier attempt at a breakaway by the communist-led National Minority Movement).